snatesh/Eikonal/README.md

 we seek to solve at the end of the day.

 #### UPDATE ####
-(UPDATE:) EHHHH!
-MORE LIKE BOOTFAP!! - we can't bootstrap because the inner products we need to compute involve order 2n+1 total degree polynomials.
+(UPDATE:) EHHHH!!! - we can't bootstrap because the inner products we need to compute involve order 2n+1 total degree polynomials.
 BUT, we can kinda-sorta bootstrap by incorporating the below process, when said process starts lacking in efficacy.